Planet orbiting 2 stars discovered by TESS

-Category: Space Hits: 4Circumbinary planets are worlds that orbit 2 stars, as in this artist’s depiction.
+Category: Space Hits: 5Circumbinary planets are worlds that orbit 2 stars, as in this artist’s depiction.
 In this image, the planet is the little black dot.
 Image via NASA/ Goddard Space Flight Center.

 Astronomers announced this month (November 10, 2021) that the space-based TESS planet-hunter (Transiting Exoplanet Survey Satellite) has discovered its first exoplanet orbiting two stars.
 Such planets are said to be circumbinary worlds.
 The newly found planet is a gas giant, almost exactly the same size as our solar system’s biggest world, Jupiter.
 But it’s about three times more massive than Jupiter.
 And it’s 818 light-years from Earth, in contrast to Jupiter’s distance of less than a light-hour.